 (2) Each \$1.00 increase or decrease in the public offering price per share would increase or decrease, as applicable, our net proceeds, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by \$2.2 million (assuming no exercise of the underwriter's option to purchase additional shares).
-Similarly, an increase or decrease of one million shares of common stock sold in this offering by us would increase or decrease, as applicable, our net proceeds, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by \$7.0 million, based on an assumed initial public offering price of \$7.50 per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus.
+Similarly, an increase or decrease of one million shares of common stock sold in this offering by us would increase or decrease, as applicable, our net proceeds, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by \$7.9 million, based on the initial public offering price of \$8.50 per share.